PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed result() of PStep in non-blocking mode
+  * fixed getRunningPandaJobs in psequencer

 0.1.74 (7/9/2009)
   * removed urllib2 and md5 to avoid the hashlib problem in Athena on SL5
   * added -c to pbook